Alhaimouni/reading-notes/Class 01/Day04.md

-## What is a ‘Controlled Component’?
+## What is a "Controlled Component"?

 it is an element that when its value will change, it will be updated by setState and passed by props, this change will be notified by the parent component and will control it.
 2. Should we wait to store the users responses from the form into state when they submit the form OR should we update the state with their responses as soon as they enter them?
 Why.